 "If your pasta is past its 'Best if Used By/Before' date, it’s a good idea to inspect it before you cook," Pike says.
 "Overt changes in texture or smell are indications that the pasta is no longer safe to eat.
 As the saying goes: ‘When in doubt, throw it out.’”

 Fresh pasta, on the other hand, has a very short shelf life and should only sit in your fridge for about two days, according to the U.S. Department of Agriculture's FoodKeeper app.
 You can extend the shelf life of fresh pasta to up to two months by freezing it, but when you have fresh pasta in the house, how long can you really wait without devouring it?
-Meanwhile, cooked pasta can be kept for three to five days in your refrigerator, and up to two months in the freezer.
+Meanwhile, cooked pasta can be kept for three to five days in your refrigerator, and for up to two months in the freezer.

 When it comes down to it, you should always use your best judgment when evaluating old pasta.
 If the noodles are discolored or show visible signs of mold, it’s best to throw that old pasta away and start fresh.